GraphReshape/GraphReshape/README.md

 # Graph Structure Reshaping Against Adversarial Attacks on Graph Neural Networks

-Code implementation of the paper: Graph Structure Reshaping Against Adversarial Attacks on Graph Neural Networks, which has been submitted to NeurIPS 2020 for blind review.
+Code implementation of the paper: Graph Structure Reshaping Against Adversarial Attacks on Graph Neural Networks, which has been submitted to TKDE for review.

 ## Requirements
 * `python 3.6.7`